 A panel of experts is available to answer questions about any aspect of Cyclamen.
 Please email firstname.lastname@example.org.

 The Society has a library from which items may be borrowed, for the cost of return postage.
 A list of the publications available may be found in the Library section of our website or email email@example.com.

-The Society holds four shows each year.
-Three at the RHS Gardens at Wisley and a fourth, in conjunction with the annual conference, at the Birmingham Botanical Gardens.
+The Society usually holds four shows each year, including one in conjunction with an annual conference, featuring illustrated lectures.
+They are often staged at the RHS Gardens at Wisley or at the Birmingham Botanical Gardens.
+However, the Society seeks to schedule events at different locations, to enable a wider portion of the membership to attend.
 More information can be found in the Shows section of our website.